We’re using the power of collective impact to bring peace to families of murdered or missing people by combining data, technology, and the wisdom

 Unsolved Case Files

 A question that a good deal of people might ask when researching cold cases would likely be: are cold case files available to the public?
 Publicly available data is.
 This would be news stories, police reports, and the like.
-However, another resource are true crime podcasts and documentaries.
+However, another resource is true crime podcasts and documentaries.
 These resources require so much research to be done, and many times they list their references.
 One might be tempted to visit chatrooms, Reddit threads or Facebook groups to gather unsolved cold case files, but these are not a good resource to standalone.
 These places are great for sharing theories or uncovering other potential resources, but they should always be validated and checked against at least two other sources to ensure accurate information and not perpetuating hurtful conspiracies.
 Digital literacy is very important.

 There are many famous unsolved missing persons cases.
 Many of these cases have turned into lore or legend; such as the disappearance of Jimmy Hoffa, famed union leader who went missing in the 1970s, DB Cooper, a Seattle hijacker who jumped from a plane in the middle of the night with $200,000, or Amelia Earhart, the pioneering female pilot who disappeared on the first around-the-world flight in 1937.
 These mysterious disappearances in history are still unsolved.